TalHassner/home/_pages/about.md

 - 28-April-2021: **Area chair** for the [IEEE/CVF Conference on Computer Vision and Pattern Recognition](https://cvpr2022.thecvf.com/) (CVPR), New Orleans, Louisiana, USA, 2022.

 - 15-December-2020: **Guest editor** for the IEEE [Transactions on Biometrics, Behavior, and Identity Science](http://tbiom.ieee-biometrics.org/index.html), Special Issue on Trustworthy Biometrics.
 See our [call for papers here](http://tbiom.ieee-biometrics.org/images/201211a_Special_Issue_on_Trustworthy_Biometrics.pdf).
-Submision deadline is May 1st, 2021.
+Submission deadline is May 1st, 2021.

-- 29-October-2020: **Keynote talk** at the [Israel Machine Vision Converence (IMVC'20)](https://www.imvc.co.il/).
+- 29-October-2020: **Keynote talk** at the [Israel Machine Vision Conference (IMVC'20)](https://www.imvc.co.il/).
 See talk video in [media page](https://talhassner.github.io/home/media/)

 - 29-September-2020: **Keynote talk** at the [International Joint Conference on Biometrics (IJCB'20)](https://ieee-biometrics.org/ijcb2020/).

 - 22-October-2019: **Area Chair** for the [ European Conference on Computer Vision ](https://eccv2020.eu/) (ECCV), Glasgow, 2020.

-- 13-September-2019: **Area Chair** of Multiview Geometry and 3D Computer Vision, for the [International Conference on Image Analysis and Processing](https://www.iciap2021.org/) (ICIAP), Lecce, Italy, 2021
+- 13-September-2019: **Area Chair** of Multi-view Geometry and 3D Computer Vision, for the [International Conference on Image Analysis and Processing](https://www.iciap2021.org/) (ICIAP), Lecce, Italy, 2021

 - 2-September-2019: **Tutorial co-Chair** for the European Conference on Computer Vision (ECCV), Tel-Aviv, Israel, 2022.